clelidm/MinCompSpin_ExhaustiveSearch/README.md

 Basis elements are spin operators that are all independent from each others (see Ref.
 [1]).
 You can use the function (*to come*) to check if the elements you have specified in `list<uint32_t> Basis` actually form a basis, i.e. if the set is only composed of independent operators.

-Each element of the basis must be a spin operator.
-A spin operator is the product of a subset of spin variables (see Ref.[1]).
-For instance, `Op = s1 * s2` is a spin operator (physically, it is associated to a pairwise interactions between `s1` and `s2`); `Op = s1*s2*s3` is also a spin operator (associated to a three-body interaction between `s1`, `s2` and `s3`).
+Each element of the basis must be a spin operator, where a spin operator is defined as the product of a subset of spin variables.
+For instance, `Op = s1 * s2` is a spin operator (graphically, it is associated to a pairwise interactions between `s1` and `s2`); `Op = s1*s2*s3` is also a spin operator (associated to a three-body interaction between `s1`, `s2` and `s3`).

-In the code, spin operators are encoded by a binary integer of `n` bits, where `n` is the number of spin variables in the system (which you must define in the file `data.h`).
+In the code, spin operators are encoded by a binary integer on `n` bits, where `n` is the number of spin variables in the system (which you must define in the file `data.h`).
 The binary representation of a given operator has a bit `1` for each spin included in the operator, and `0` for all the other spins.
 Importantly, spin variables are numbered from the right to the left.
-For instance, take the operator `Op = s1 s2`, this operator would be represented in the code by the binary number `Op = 000000011` (for `n=9`).
+For instance, take a system of `n=9` spins and the operator `Op = s1 s2`, this operator would be represented in the code by the binary number `Op = 000000011`.
 Finally, to simplify the definition of a spin operator in the code, you can directly use the integer corresponding to this binary number.
 For instance, to defined the operator `Op = s1 s2`, you can use the binary representation `Op = 000000011` or the integer representation `Op = 3`.
 >      Example: the three representations of a spin operator:
 >      -->  Op = s1 s2           Spin operator
 >      -->  Op = 000000011       Binary representation